EvernodeXRPL/evernode-docs/docs/source/hosts/evernode-host.md

   - [Checkout Evernode Reputation Assessment](evernode-host-reputationd)
 - **Reward Eligibility:** Hosts with a reputation of 0 are not eligible for rewards in upcoming moments, incentivizing adherence to network standards.
-- **Reputation guidelines are rolled out in Sashimono v0.8.2**
-- **Your reputation will be set to 0 based on:**
+- **Reputation criteria:** Your reputation will be reset to 0, if any of the following conditions are met.

   - Instance Count
-    - Once version 0.8.2 is rolled out, If your host has a capacity of less than 3 instances.
+    - If your host has a capacity of fewer than 3 instances.
+This means that the number of instances your host machine can support must be at least 3 to maintain a positive reputation.
-  - Sanctioned Entities
-    - Once version 0.8.2 is rolled out, You won't be able to update your host or install a new host if your machine is from one of the **Sanctioned Entities** mentioned in [Evernode license](https://raw.githubusercontent.com/EvernodeXRPL/evernode-resources/main/license/evernode-license.pdf)

   - Lease Amount
-    - Once version 0.8.2 is rolled out, If your lease fee is more than `(reward distribution for the moment / host count) * 110%`.
+    - If your lease fee is more than 110% of the average reward distribution per host.
+This is calculated using the formula: `(current reward distribution / total number of hosts) * 110%`.
+If your lease fee exceeds this amount, your reputation will be set to 0.

-  - Version Upgrade
-    - If you haven't updated to version 0.8.2 within **one week**
+Ensure that your instance capacity and lease fees meet these criteria to maintain a positive reputation.

 ## Maintaining your host